ryanmeisters/tuist-plugin-detect-imports/README.md

 import Foundation
 ```

-gives the `FeatureA` target a `.target(name: "CoreKit")` dependency and links `Foundation` — no manual bookkeeping.
+gives the `FeatureA` target a `.target(name: "CoreKit")` dependency and links `Foundation`.
+No manual bookkeeping.

+> [!NOTE]
+> Tuist caches manifest results and won't notice changes to your source files on its own.
+After adding an import for a dependency that isn't already linked (or a new module directory, if you autodetect modules), run `tuist clean manifests` to tell tuist to rerun the manifest files.
+You may want to make a habit of `tuist clean manifests && tuist generate`.
+(Don't run a full `tuist clean` or you will have to reinstall dependencies.)

 ## Examples

 Two complete, working projects live in [`Examples/`](Examples).
 Each includes a small SwiftUI app target whose dependencies are detected the same way as the modules'.

-- [`Examples/Basic`](Examples/Basic) — the setup shown above: modules are listed by hand, dependencies are detected from imports.
+- [`Examples/Basic`](Examples/Basic): the setup shown above, with modules listed by hand and dependencies detected from imports.
-- [`Examples/Advanced`](Examples/Advanced) — modules are autodetected by scanning the `Modules/` directory, so adding a module is just adding a directory.
+- [`Examples/Advanced`](Examples/Advanced): modules are autodetected by scanning the `Modules/` directory, so adding a module is just adding a directory.
 It also shows a realistic module convention: an interface module (`ModuleA`), its implementation (`ModuleAImpl`), shared mocks (`ModuleATestHelpers`), and tests.
-The app acts as the composition root — the only target that imports `ModuleAImpl`, injecting it into features that only know the interface — and everything is wired purely from import statements.
+The app acts as the composition root: it is the only target that imports `ModuleAImpl`, injecting it into features that only know the interface.
+Everything is wired purely from import statements.

-> [!NOTE]
-> When detecting modules from the filesystem, you'll need to do a `tuist clean manifests` after adding a new module/directory to tell tuist that it should rerun the manifest files.
-You may want to make a habit of `tuist clean manifests && tuist generate`.
-(Don't run a full `tuist clean` or you will have to reinstall dependencies.)

 Try one out: